oljung/portfolio-project-one/README.md

 As the project moves along development, completed features will be listed here.

-### Features left to implement (near future)

-Here a list of all features to be implemented

 - __Navigation bar__

     - Featured on all pages of the site, the navbar will contain 2 parts: A logo and menu to the main pages of the site, and a sub menu that will be specific to each site and subsite
     - This feature will allow for easy navigation to the main parts of the sites.

+### Features left to implement (near future)

+Here a list of all features to be implemented

+- __Subsection navigation bar__
+    - This feature will be a "hamburger" icon used to navigate the subsections of a information page.

 ### Information pages